Logflare/logflare_logger_backend/README.md

 An Elixir Logger backend for [Logflare](https://github.com/Logflare/logflare).
 Streams logs to the [Logflare.app](https://logflare.app) API or self-hosted Logflare app.

+This package is under active development and not yet ready for production usage.

 # Configuration

 Get your `api_key` and create up a `source` at [logflare.app](https://logflare.app)